-If your organization has changed officers or faculty advisor, you are to immediately notify Melany Chavez, Club & Event Coordinator, in the Office of Student Life and Development.
-This will facilitate the timely receipt of organization funds and upcoming events by email.
+If your organization has changed officers or faculty advisors, please notify the Club Coordinator in the Office of Student Life and Development, as soon as possible.
+This ensures timely updates regarding organization funds and upcoming events.
+Also, update the City Tech Connect page with the new officers and faculty advisor, and submit the Title IX certificates.